lgbtq+ performing arts website redesign

 I chose imagery showcasing playful images of the diverse instruments, music group types, and members.

-Added CTA buttons upfront
+CTA buttons upfront

 I placed call to action buttons at the top of pages so users can immediately see how they can interact with the organization.